razaibi/Wirup/README.md

 http-server
 ```

-Alternatively you code host your project in any webservers like any server side technologies like **ASP.Net Core, Bottle, Flask.**
+Alternatively you code host your project in any webserver and couple with technologies like **ASP.Net Core, Bottle, Flask** and many more.

 ## Features